kayaoglutuncay/max78000/src/timers.md

         <td>R/W</td>
         <td>0</td>
         <td><strong>TimerA Polarity</strong><br> This field selects the polarity of the timer's input and output signal.
 This setting is not used if the GPIO is not configured for the
         timer's alternate function.
 This field's usage and settings are operating mode specific.
-See the <em>Operating Modes</em> section for details on the mode selected. </td>
+See the <a href="#operating-modes">Operating Modes</a> section for details on the mode selected. </td>
     </tr>
     <tr>
         <td>7:4</td>